The Hermitian Distance degree of an Algebraic Variety: The HD discriminant

 Moreover, if $X\subseteq\R^2$ is a smooth curve parametrized by $\psi=(\psi_1,\psi_2)$, the evolute can be obtained using the formula

 which plots the center of the osculating circle at $\psi$.
-It is a matter of computations to check $\langle\psi^{\prime},(\psi^{E})^{\prime}\rangle_{\R}=0$. \paragraph{}
+It is a matter of computations to check $\langle\psi^{\prime},(\psi^{E})^{\prime}\rangle_{\R}=0$.

-The following known result completely solve the problem of finding the ED discriminant of a real curve.
-The equivalence simply follows by noting that the points of the evolute are precisely those points with a critical point $\bz\in X$ of multiplicity greater than one, or in other terms those points which admits critical points of $g$ on $X$.
+The following known result completely solves the problem of finding the ED discriminant of a real curve.
+The equivalence simply follows by noting that the points of the evolute are precisely those points with a critical point $\bz\in X$ of multiplicity greater than one, or in other terms those points which admit critical points of $g$ on $X$.
 However, we give a rigorous proof that we will generalize in our setting.

-\begin{Prop} Let $X=V(f)$ with $f\in\R[\bz]$ be a plane curve, then the ED discriminant and the evolute coincide. \end{Prop} \begin{proof} We let $g$ and $\varphi$ be the polynomials of Definition~\ref{defevo}.
+\begin{Prop} Let $X=V(f)$ with $f\in\R[\bz]$ be a smooth plane curve.
+The evolute and the ED discriminant coincide. \end{Prop} \begin{proof} Let $g$ and $\varphi$ be the polynomials of Definition~\ref{defevo}.
 The critical ideal \eqref{conded} of the $\ED$ is $\langle f,g\rangle\subseteq\C[\bz,\bu]$.
-Since the definitions of the curves involved in the assertion are local, by the implicit function Theorem we can assume $z_2$ is a function of $z_1$ and eliminate $f$.
+Since the definitions of the curves involved in the assertion are local, by the implicit function theorem we can assume $z_2$ is a function of $z_1$ and eliminate $f$.
 Thus, applying the implicit function theorem, the ED discriminant can be defined as the common zero locus of the polynomials $g$ and

-Resuming, the ED discriminant can be obtained through the same ideal $I_{X}^{E}$ defining the evolute. \end{proof}
+Resuming, the ED discriminant can be obtained through the same ideal $I_{X}^{E}$ that defines the evolute. \end{proof}

-The following object is the Hermitian analogous of the evolute introducing the variables $\bw$ and $\bv$ of Definition~\ref{defevo}.
+The following object is the Hermitian analogue of Definition~\ref{defevo} after the introduction of the variables $\bw$ and $\bv$.

 \begin{Def} Let $X=V(f)$ be an algebraic curve, we call the \emph{virtual complex evolute} of $X$ the zero locus of the generator of the ideal obtained by eliminating the variables $\bz$ and $\bw$ from the ideal